Join Tech Prescient at Dine with AlphaSec III | 17 April 2026, Mumbai.

-What Is Identity Governance Framework: Guide For 2025
+What Is Identity Governance Framework: Guide For 2026

 What Is an Identity Governance Framework?

 Identity Governance and Administration (IGA) is a structured set of standards that helps enterprises manage user identities, enforce access policies, and maintain compliance.
-But when we are referring to an identity governance framework we are talking about a strategic blueprint that guides how those governance policies are implemented across an organization.
+But when we are referring to an Identity Governance Framework, we are talking about a strategic blueprint that guides how those governance policies are implemented across an organization.

-So, what is an identity governance framework in simple terms?
+So, what is an Identity Governance Framework in simple terms?

-With an appropriate identity governance framework in place, XYZ Bank can implement role-based access control (RBAC) policies that allow only finance team members to access these systems nothing more, nothing less.
+With an appropriate Identity Governance Framework in place, XYZ Bank can implement role-based access control (RBAC) policies that allow only finance team members to access these systems nothing more, nothing less.
 This approach eliminates unauthorized access, reduces the risk of insider threats, and ensures compliance with regulatory standards like GDPR and SOX.

 Now, you might ask: “Isn’t this what Identity and Access Management (IAM) does?”
 It's a valid question.
 While IAM handles the ‘who logs in’ part, IGA goes deeper governing why they have access, what level of access they have, and whether that access is still valid.